Maximal and Borel Anosov representations in $Sp(4,\mathbb{R})$: Introduction.

 \subsection{Aknowledgments.}

-I would like to thank B. Pozzetti for exposing this problem to me, for discussing it and for her precious reviews of previous versions of the paper.
-The author was partially funded through the DFG Emmy Noether project 427903332 of B. Pozzetti.
+I would like to thank Beatrice Pozzetti for exposing this problem to me, for discussing it and for her precious reviews of previous versions of the paper.
+The author was funded through the DFG Emmy Noether project 427903332 of B. Pozzetti.